reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-3)

-Currently, your shopping list application has a fully functional write side allowing you to create shopping lists and items in these lists.
-However, it does not provide means to query the created data.
-This lesson will teach you how to provide your application with the capability to answer data queries by implementing the application's **[read side](resolve-app-structure.md#write-and-read-sides)**.
+Currently, your shopping list application has a fully functional write side.
+This allows your application to create shopping lists and items in these lists.
+However, with only a write side your application does not provide means to query the created data.
+This lesson will teach you how to implement the application's **[read side](resolve-app-structure.md#write-and-read-sides)** to answer data queries.

 ### Implement a View Model

 A reSolve applications read side answers queries using **[Read Models](read-side.md#read-models)**.
-In this lesson, you will implement a **[View Model](read-side.md#view-model-specifics)**, which is a Read Model of a special kind used to build an application's state on the fly, so you can keep the implementation simple.
+In this lesson, you will implement a **[View Model](read-side.md#view-model-specifics)**.
+View Models are Read Models used to build an application's state on the fly.
+This will allow you to keep the implementation simple.
 In a [later lesson](#implement-a-shopping-lists-read-model), you will learn how to use regular Read Models to answer queries based on accumulated persistent state.

 Create a **shopping_list.projection.js** file in the **view-models** folder and add the following code to this file: